 12.5.
-A volumetric examination should be used to indicate the presence, depth or size of a surface-breaking or subsurface flaw or discontinuity, and; such examinations usually involves involve radiographic, ultrasonic or eddy current techniques.
-Radiographic techniques, employing penetrating radiation such as X rays, gamma rays or thermal neutrons, may be utilized used with appropriate image 52 recording devices to detect the presence of flaws and establish their dimensions and location within an item.
+A volumetric examination should be used to indicate the presence, depth or size of a surface breaking or subsurface flaw or discontinuity; such examinations usually involve radiographic, ultrasonic or eddy current techniques.
+Radiographic techniques, employing penetrating radiation such as X rays, gamma rays or thermal neutrons, may be used with appropriate image recording devices to detect the presence of flaws and establish their dimensions and location within an item.

-- 12.6.
-Eddy current examination as well as and ultrasonic testing is are normally applied to tubing and tubular configurations to establish the existence and depth of flaws. - 12.7.
+12.6.
+Eddy current examination and ultrasonic testing are normally applied to tubing and tubular configurations to establish the existence and depth of flaws.

+12.7.
 Inspections and testing using the techniques described in paras 12.4-12.6 and 12.8 should be performed by specialists who are specially qualified to use the techniques and to interpret the results.